melikaDaa/AspnetCore-Ecommerce/README.md

 4. Click the "Add to cart" button to add a product to your cart.
 5. Click the "Pay" button to pay for your order.

-**Features to be developed**

-* Adding product categories
-* Adding different features to products
-* Adding a review system
-* Adding a rating system

 **Documentation**